Who We Are

 - Leadership skills

-The program is open to current high school sophomores and juniors, with no residency
+The program is open to current high school sophomores and juniors.
+Students within the United States and international students can apply.

 The Drexel University Computing Academy Scholarship is available to incoming freshmen students who have participated in the summer academy program.
 Recipients will receive $1,000 for each quarter they are enrolled full-time in classes and provided they maintain a minimum 2.75 cumulative GPA.
 This award will not be applied in excess of 12 academic quarters and pays towards tuition only.